 The Antec Dapper Dark Phantom DP301M case is a great value.
 While it’s not full-featured enough to make our list of the best PC cases, it is easy to build in and has excellent cable management, along with a tempered-glass side panel for under $60.
 It also has an attractive RGB light panel on its front, though you can only control it using a button and not via software.

 Best $1000 PC Build for Gaming

-We also got a Bronze 80+ rated power supply, which should be more efficient and reliable over the long haul than some cheaper models that don’t make the Bronze designation.
+We also got a Bronze 80+ rated power supply, which should be more efficient over the long haul than some cheaper models that don’t make the Bronze designation.
 At this price point, you wont’ get one of the best power supplies, but the Cooler Master MWE 600 should be more than competent.